KevinColemanInc/KevinColemanInc.github.io/_posts/2023-12-11-writing-style-for-slack.md

 > 1. Has anything changed with the amount of traffic or size of the payload from your system?
 > 2. Is there someone that can help me investigate this?

-In this example, I assume whoever is on-call knows (almost) nothing abotu their teams' integration with my team's servers.
-So I provide as much
+In this example, I assume whoever is on-call knows (almost) nothing about their teams' integration with my team's servers.

 If you have more tips you want to share, send me an email kevin@sparkstart.io